oasislinux/oasis/README.md

 oasis is a small linux system

+It is suitable for a range of uses including server and desktop. oasis provides a solution for many common tasks:

+* Display server (velox, wayland-based)
+* Terminal (st)
+* Program launcher (dmenu)
+* Web browser (netsurf with custom frontend)
+* Document viewer (mupdf)
+* Media player (mpv)
+* HTTP server (nginx)
+* BitTorrent client (transmission)

+The entire system can be compiled in minutes, and uses up up only a couple hundred megabytes of disk space (despite being statically linked).
+It is almost entirely C-based, and only one optional component requires C++ (libutp for transmission).

+Updating your system is as simple as

+	git -C /src/oasis pull
+	samu -C /src/oasis commit
+	doas git -C / merge oasis

+For more information, see the [wiki].

 # Principles

 * Binaries should be linked statically.
 This is made possible by lightweight